ingridfs/crud-angular/README.md

 Application develop to learn how to make a CRUD using Angular 9.
 Using a JSON server to mock the backend enviroment.

+The application is for register products, with features to: create, read, update and delete products.

 ## How to install the Back-end

 ```sh